Clearview, Ontario: Transportation

 Major roads in Clearview include Highway 26, County Road 124, (formerly Highway 24, and a part of Hurontario Street), County Road 42 (formerly a part of Airport Road), as well as other county roads such as 7, 9, 10, and 91.
 Despite its name, Collingwood Airport is also located in Clearview.

 Clearview Public Transit is a small system that runs in the Clearview Township operating one route that connects in Wasaga Beach.
 The system started November 21, 2016, and is operated by Sinton-Landmark.

 The Simcoe County LINX inter-community bus service's 2 Wasaga Beach to Barrie route has stops in Clearview at the Brentwood Community Centre in Brentwood and the Clearview Administration Centre in Stayner.

 Services

 Clearview is served by Collingwood General And Marine Hospital in Collingwood.
 Policing services are provided by the Huronia West detachment of the OPP out of Wasaga Beach.
 Fire protection is provided by volunteer fire stations located throughout the township.

 Education

-Clearview township is served by the Simcoe County District School Board (SCDSB), Simcoe Muskoka Catholic District School Board (SMCDS) and the French Catholic School Board Conseil scolaire catholique MonAvenir.
+Clearview township is served by the Simcoe County District School Board (SCDSB), Simcoe Muskoka Catholic District School Board (SMCDSB) and the French Catholic School Board Conseil scolaire catholique MonAvenir.
 A number of schools, although located in other municipalities (specifically Collingwood, Essa Township and Wasaga Beach), have catchment areas that extend into Clearview.